In this blog post, we will be looking at how to reduce recruitment costs for your organisation.

 You may be wondering, why does recruitment cost so much?!

-On average a recruitment agency service ranges between 15-30% of the employee base salary.
-This figure is much higher if specialised or executive search companies are used.
-For startups and small businesses, this figure can be prohibitive, even when taking into account the access to networks and knowledge of the sector specialist recruiters.
+On average, a recruitment agency service ranges between 15-30% of the employee base salary.
+This figure is much higher if specialised, or executive search companies are used.
+For startups and small businesses, this figure can be prohibitive, even when considering the access to networks and knowledge of the sector specialist recruiters.

 Many recruitment processes are totally reliant on technology built specifically to enhance the recruitment process.
 This includes video interviewing, artificial intelligence, ATS (applicant tracking systems), human capital management software, automation and candidate assessments.

-Technology can be expensive, however, with the right product huge savings can be made on recruitment costs.
+Technology can be expensive.
+However, with the right product, you can make huge savings on recruitment costs.

 Candidate tracking systems work just like customer CRM.
-The difference is with candidate systems, candidate profiles with records can be retained so they can be re-engaged when a suitable position becomes vacant.
+The difference is with candidate systems.
+You can retain candidate profiles with records so they can be re-engaged when a suitable position becomes vacant.
 Too often, organisations fail to re-engage with past candidates and look for new candidates through recruiting channels.
 Creating extra (and sometimes unnecessary) costs in the process.

 Marketing for recruitment

 Recruitment marketing extends way beyond using job boards.
-Today companies ads costs extend into social media, display ads, candidate nurturing, recruitment shows, pay per click (PPC), search engine optimization (SEO) and marketing automation.
+Today, companies' ads extend into social media, display ads, candidate nurturing, recruitment shows, pay per click (PPC), search engine optimization (SEO), and marketing automation.
 Employee acquisition techniques are evolving to mimic customer acquisition.
-Like customer acquisition, companies are now focusing their efforts more on digital marketing rather than traditional recruiting channels.
+Like customer acquisition, companies are now focusing more on digital marketing than traditional recruiting channels.

 We are also seeing companies become more focused on the candidate experience with video interviews, candidate nurture marketing programs and employer branding initiatives.
 (More to come on these subjects in future blog posts!)